mechmotum/mechmotum.github.io/content/pages/guide.rst

 ===============

-- Join the various lab communication channels (email list, github, gitlab, etc.)
+- Join the various lab communication channels (email list, github, gitlab, element chat, etc.)
 - Send an introduction email to the lab email list: who you are, what you will work on, etc.
+- Add your name and portrait to the lab members page.
+The portrait should be 300px x 400px and either a png or jpg.
-- Get campus card access to the bicycle lab and bicycle lab storage.
+- Get campus card access to the bicycle lab and bicycle lab storage (if needed).
 - Setup regular mentorship meetings with your mentor(s).
 This should at least be a weekly or biweekly depending on your needs and the mentor(s) recommendations.